ParthTiwa-ri/manage-user/README.md

 ## 🚀 Usage

-- Open https://manage-account-gold.vercel.app/ in your browser.
+- Access the account management portal at your earliest convenience by navigating to the following URL: https://manage-account-gold.vercel.app/"

 - **Homepage:** When you open the application, you will be directed to the homepage.
 This page contains links to the login and signup pages.
 - **Registration:** Click on the "Signup" link on the homepage to create a new account.
 Fill in the required information and submit the form.
 - **Login:** Alternatively, if you already have an account, click on the "Login" link on the homepage.
 Enter your credentials (username/email and password) on the login page and click "Login" to access your account.